 Bradley said “This is one of the best fall traditions in our country.
 It doesn’t get any better than this in terms of national exposure and having the only game on TV for the entire country to watch.
 We always look forward to this event.”

 Brandstatter added “I love the tradition here in Detroit.
 This tradition is uniquely Detroit.
 Before Dallas was added, it was only Detroit.
 The parade and the game go hand in hand.
 I truly believe we as a community feel an ownership of these events.
-The Lions may have a terrible record but on this one day of the year it’s not all about the Lions.
-The parade, and the tradition many families have surrounding these events involving visiting family, dinner with friends, etc., are all part of the day.
-It’s Detroit telling the nation we are alive and well, and while our football team may not be the best, we have not left the human race.
+The parade, and the tradition many families have surrounding these events involving visiting family, dinner with friends, etc., are all part of the day… It’s Detroit telling the nation we are alive and well.
 We will survive and prosper.”

 Beckmann said “Sadly, the Thanksgiving Day game has become the sole positive identification mark of the Lions franchise.
 Traditions in sports are important in providing a bridge from generation to generation, and the Thanksgiving Day game provides that to Detroit football fans.”